SystemsApproach/5G/intro.rst

 our approach to describing 5G is grounded in two mutually supportive principles.
-The first is to apply a *systems lens*, which is to say, we explain the sequence of design decisions that lead to a solution rather than fall back on enumerating the overwhelming number of acronyms as a *fait accompli*.
+The first is to apply a *systems lens*, which is to say, we explain the sequence of design decisions that lead to a solution rather than fall back on enumerating the overwhelming number of acronyms or individual point technologies as a
+*fait accompli*.
 The second is to aggressively disaggregate the system.
 Building a disaggregated, virtualized, and software-defined 5G access network is the direction the industry is already headed (for good